spewil/spewil.github.io/phd/outline.md

 TODO:
-	make the layout more small-screen friendly (rearrange the TOC) think about how to include footnotes in the sidebar.
+	make the layout more small-screen friendly (rearrange the TOC) think about how to include footnotes in the sidebar?

  -->